madetech/blog/posts/jenkins_terransible.md

 # Build a CD Pipeline with Terraform and Ansible

-At Made, the majority of our projects use Continuous Delivery pipelines to provide a clear path to deploying to production.
+At Made, the majority of our projects use Continuous Delivery pipelines to provide a clear path for deploying to production.
 It's common for these to be setup on the first day of a project kick-off.

 In the past we've always setup these manually, and as with all things you do manually, subtle differences creep in over time.
 We needed a way to automate this process so that firstly it would standardise our setups, and secondly, save us a lot of time.
-What used to take at least a couple of hours, can now be accomplished in a matter of minutes.
+What used to take at least a couple of hours can now be accomplished in a matter of minutes.

 Using Terraform and Ansible, and with a Makefile acting as glue, we have a command that we can run, configurable with some variables, to get a Continuous Delivery Pipeline setup for a git repository by running `make jenkins`.
 The basic flow of the tool is: